NCTUMLlab/Kang-Ting-Peng/README.md

 The dataset.py is used to handle the dataset  (ex. next_batch, sort, add), If everything is ready, execute main.py to start training.

+After the training is completed, you can run generate.ipynb to generate data.

 # Architecture